CodePartnersMD/MD301-guide/curriculum/02-jquery-selectors/LAB.md

 - Use AJAX to read the provided JSON file.
 - Each object should become a new instance of a constructor function.
 Refer to the data to determine the necessary properties.
-- Use jQuery to make a copy of the HTML template.
-Fill in the properties from each object, then append the copy to the DOM.
+- Use jQuery to make a copy of the HTML template of the photo component.
+For each object, fill in the duplicated template with its properties, then append the copy to the DOM.

 ### Feature #2: Filter images

 #### Why are we implementing this feature?

-- As a user, I want to be able to filter the images so that I can view images that match certain keywords.
+- As a user, I want to be able to filter the images so that I can view only images that match a keyword.

 #### What are we going to implement?